Visas for Victims of Criminal Activity

 Traveling Abroad with U Nonimmigrant Status

-If you were physically present in the United States when you filed your petition and your petition was approved, USCIS sent you a notice of approval on Form I-797, Notice of Action, and an electronic I-94 admission stamp or paper Form I-94, Arrival and Departure Record, as proof that you were granted U nonimmigrant status.
+If you were physically present in the United States when you filed your Form I-918 or Form I-918 and your petition was approved, USCIS sent you a notice of approval on Form I-797, Notice of Action, and an electronic I-94 admission stamp or paper Form I-94, Arrival and Departure Record, to establish that you were granted U nonimmigrant status.

-After traveling outside the United States, you must obtain a U nonimmigrant visa from a U.S. Embassy or Consulate in order to re-enter the United States.
+After traveling outside the United States, you must obtain a U nonimmigrant visa from a U.S. embassy or consulate to re-enter the United States.
 See U Nonimmigrant Visa - How to Apply above.
-As part of the application process, you will need to present your Form I-797, Notice of Action, and an admission stamp or paper Form I-94, Arrival/Departure Record.
+As part of the application process, you will need to present your Form I-797, Notice of Action, and an admission stamp or Form I-94, Arrival/Departure Record.

 ALL / ALL /